wangziqi2013/wangziqi2013.github.io/_posts/2019-08-22-achieving-non-inclusive-cache-performance-with-inclusive-caches.markdown

 probably because it is at the bottom of the LRU chain, the cache controller selects the next block Q to be evicted (e.g. the second bottom block in the LRU chain), and then evicts the block from the upper level cache (if it is cached;
 Otherwise do nothing).
 The two eviction messages can be combined into one because the upper level cache will receive an invalidation anyway, so the amount of traffic barely change.
-The observation is that
+The observation is that, if the second-last block in the LRU chain is a frequently accessed block, then after it has been evicted from the core cache, it is expected that the core cache will access it shortly, which misses the core cache.
+When the cache miss is sent to the shared cache, then very naturally, the block will be moved to the head of the LRU chain, which prevents it from being evicted too soon.